RokanUzzaman12/RokanUzzaman12/README.md

 The best way to describe me is through work, so I would be serving you till your satisfaction which at the end of the day provides me relaxation.

-Skills: Laravel / PHP / REACT / JS / HTML / CSS
+Skills: JavaScript / Node / Vue / React / HTML / CSS

 - 🌱 I’m currently learning React
 - 💬 Ask me about Web design and development